List of ambassadors of Australia to Ukraine

-The Ambassador of Australia to Ukraine is an officer of the Australian Department of Foreign Affairs and Trade and the head of the Embassy of the Commonwealth of Australia to Ukraine.
-The position has the rank and status of an Ambassador Extraordinary and Plenipotentiary and is currently held by Bruce Edwards since October 2020.
-The embassy is co-located with the Canadian Embassy in Kyiv, but has been temporarily closed due to the 2022 Russian invasion of Ukraine, with Australian officials currently based in eastern Poland and Romania.
+The ambassador of Australia to Ukraine is an officer of the Australian Department of Foreign Affairs and Trade and the head of the Embassy of the Commonwealth of Australia to Ukraine.
+The position has the rank and status of an ambassador extraordinary and plenipotentiary and is currently held by Paul Lehmann since December 2023.
+The embassy is co-located with the Canadian Embassy in Kyiv, but was closed from February 2022 to January 2025 due to the 2022 Russian invasion of Ukraine, with Australian officials based during that time in eastern Poland and Romania.
 Since 2020, the ambassador also holds non-resident accreditation for Moldova.